Apr 24, 2023

 Accreditation & Licensure

-Students may see colleges and universities market national accreditation.
-While this sounds great, the standards for national accreditation are less rigorous and are usually reserved for trade schools, technical colleges, and seminaries.
+Colleges and universities may advertise national accreditation, but it is important for students to note that the standards for national accreditation are less stringent than regional accreditation.
+National accreditation is typically reserved for trade schools, technical colleges, and seminaries.

 Paying for Your Online PsyD